 Nicotine Polacrilex (NIK-oh-teen pol-a-KRIL-ex)

-Helps you quite smoking.
+Helps you quit smoking by reducing nicotine cravings.
 Provides your body with nicotine to replace cigarettes.

 When This Medicine Should Not Be Used

 You should not use this medicine if you have had an allergic reaction to nicotine.

 How to Use This Medicine

 - Take your medicine as directed.

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.

 - Read the instructions on the package to find out which medicine dose you should use.
 Ask the pharmacist if you have questions.
 Do not switch medicine types during treatment.

 - You might choose the correct dose based on how soon you usually smoke after you wake up in the morning.
 People who need to smoke within the first 30 minutes usually need the larger dose of medicine.
 People who can wait longer than 30 minutes for a cigarette usually need a lower dose.